MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/updating-device-firmware-using-windows-update.md

 # Updating Device Firmware using Windows Update

-This topic describes how to update a removeable device's firmware using the Windows Update (WU) service.
-For information about updating firmware for chassis-mounted devices, see [Windows UEFI firmware update platform](../bringup/windows-uefi-firmware-update-platform.md)
+This topic describes how to update a removable device's firmware using the Windows Update (WU) service.
+For information about updating firmware for chassis-mounted devices, see [Windows UEFI firmware update platform](../bringup/windows-uefi-firmware-update-platform.md).

-To update the device's firmware using WU, you'll provide an update mechanism, implemented as a device driver, that includes the firmware payload.
-If your device uses a Microsoft-supplied ("inbox") driver, you'll provide a separate firmware update driver package.
+To do this, you'll provide an update mechanism, implemented as a device driver, that includes the firmware payload.
+If your device uses a Microsoft-supplied ("inbox") driver, provide a separate firmware update driver package.
 If your device uses an vendor-supplied ("custom") driver, you have the option of adding the firmware update logic and payload to your existing function driver, or providing a separate firmware update driver package.
 In both cases, the firmware update driver package must be universal.

-Because WU does have any ability to execute software, the client must hand the firmware to PnP for installation.
+Because WU cannot execute software, the firmware update driver must hand the firmware to PnP for installation.

-It is important to note that Windows Update does not have any ability to invoke or execute software; it simply transmits data between the server and client, and the client hands the resulting data to other Windows components.

 ## Firmware update driver

 Typically, the firmware update driver is a lightweight device driver that does the following:

-At device start:
+* At device start:

-1. Identify the device it is attached to.
+    1. Identify the device to which it is attached.
-2. Determine whether the driver has a newer firmware payload than is installed on the device.
+    2. Determine whether the driver has a firmware version that is more recent than the version on the device.
     3. If a firmware update is necessary, set an event timer to schedule the update.
     4. Otherwise, do nothing until the driver is started again.

-During system runtime:
+* During system runtime:

-1. If an update is queued, wait for a set of conditions to occur to perform the update.
+    1. If an update is queued, wait for a set of conditions to be met.
     2. When conditions are met, perform the firmware update on the device.

 Typically, the firmware update driver package contains the following: